GeoJSON-Net/GeoJSON.Net/README.md

 #GeoJSON.NET [![NuGet Version](http://img.shields.io/nuget/v/GeoJSON.NET.svg?style=flat)](https://www.nuget.org/packages/GeoJSON.NET/) [![Build status](https://ci.appveyor.com/api/projects/status/lfxlj13sa5vk0l3y)](https://ci.appveyor.com/project/jbattermann/geojson-net)

-GeoJSON.Net is a .NET library for the [GeoJSON v1.0 specificaton](http://geojson.org/geojson-spec.html) and it uses and provides [Newtonsoft Json.NET](http://json.codeplex.com) converters for serialization and deserialization of GeoJSON data.
+GeoJSON.Net is a .NET library for the [RFC 7946 The GeoJSON Format](https://tools.ietf.org/html/rfc7946) and it uses and provides [Newtonsoft Json.NET](http://json.codeplex.com) converters for serialization and deserialization of GeoJSON data.

 ##Installation & Usage
 Well all you basically have to do is install the [GeoJSON.Net](https://www.nuget.org/packages/GeoJSON.Net/) NuGet package:

 `PM> Install-Package GeoJSON.Net`

+To deserialize a json string:

+'var geoJsonObject = JsonConvert.DeserializeObject<Point>(json);'

 That's all there is.
 Really.
 From there on you can go ahead and (De-)Serialize GeoJSON using the provided [converters](https://github.com/GeoJSON-Net/GeoJSON.Net/tree/master/src/GeoJSON.Net/Converters) - see [the Tests for example usage](https://github.com/GeoJSON-Net/GeoJSON.Net/tree/master/src/GeoJSON.Net.Tests).